rwtodd/Go.Fractals/README.md

 ## Status

-It has feature parity with the JavaFX version now.
+It has feature parity with the JavaFX version now, except the JavaFX version supports color.

 You can control:
  * The algorithm